 As I get older (we’ll say 40-something), I notice my circle of, and time for, friendships is getting smaller.
 Time is so precious in this plane of existence, we should all want to spend it with people, doing things, worthy of that preciousness.
 I’m not saying there are people unworthy of my time and energy.
 Everybody here, in this existence on Earth, is a child of the universe.
-Every last one of us is stardust, and though we all may be created the same at the molecular level, what we choose to do in our time here is individual… our thoughts, actions, dreams, and desires.
+Every last one of us is stardust, and though we all may be created the same on the molecular level, what we choose to do in our time here is individual… our thoughts, actions, dreams, and desires.
 We seek out others who connect with those things at different times in our lives.
 These connections are often finite, lasting only for a period of one’s life.
 The rare relationships are there for a lifetime and are often comprised of blood relatives.

 People come in and out of our lives as our (and/or their) thoughts, actions, dreams and desires change.
 It’s often brought about when we find some aspects of life have become more important than others.
 Growth only occurs with change.
 It doesn’t occur when everything is (see my finger quotes here) “good”.
 There is no growth in the comfort zone, and we leave that zone by changing up the closest relationships in our life.